nose-devs/nose/doc/writing_tests.rst

 module, class, and test level.
-As with py.test or unittest fixtures, setup always runs before any test (or collection of tests for test packages and modules); teardown runs if setup has completed successfully, whether or not the test or tests pass.
+As with py.test or unittest fixtures, setup always runs before any test (or collection of tests for test packages and modules); teardown runs if setup has completed successfully, regardless of the status of the test run.
 For more detail on fixtures at each level, see below.

 Test packages